vikramspi/Email.ai/README.md

 # Overview

-Welcome to this comprehensive full-stack tutorial where we build and deploy a fully featured AI powered email client using NextJS 14.
-Join me as we build an entire project from the ground up and seamlessly deploy it to Vercel 🚀.
-The application also includes a subscription feature, where users can subscribe to access premium features.
-The subscription process is handled using Stripe for payments and webhooks for event processing.
+Welcome to this comprehensive full-stack tutorial where I build and deploy a fully featured AI-powered email client using Next.js 14.
+The project is developed from the ground up and seamlessly deployed to Vercel.
+It also includes a subscription feature that allows users to access premium functionality.
+Payments are handled using Stripe, with webhooks used for event processing.

 # Technologies and Frameworks